bbzfc/bbzfc/docs/bbzfc_specs/game_dynamics.md

 - An in-game set of flags that modify the tank's abilities.
 - Tank can go up ramps, and it tilts while doing this.
 Tank can shoot while tilted.
 - Tank can drive forwards, backwards, turn left, turn right, jump, and shoot.
-- Three possible projectiles for shooting: bullets, lasers, guided missiles.
+- Four possible projectiles for shooting: bullets, lasers, guided missiles, and shockwaves.